The Great Gatsby: an American novel photo

 Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 Both the novel and the American society correspond to the beginning of a modern era.
-America is a direct consequence of the age of reason (18th century).
+America is a direct consequence of the Age of Reason (18th century).

 Indeed, the first settlers intended to escape the tyrannical power of absolute monarchs.